 April 11-13, 1929 saw firefighters from all over Arizona gather in Yuma to attend the Arizona State Fireman's Association's Sixth Annual convention.
 Must have been quite an adventure getting here considering the roads and vehicles of the time.

-In the late 1950's, Fire Station #1 Built South of City
+In the late 1950's, Fire Station #1 was Built South of City Hall

-In the late 1950's Fire Station #1 was built several blocks South of City Hall and served as a base of fire operations and administration through the end of the 20th century.
+In the late 1950's construction began on Fire Station #1 several blocks South of City Hall and served as a base of fire operations and administration through the end of the 20th century.

 Fire Administration Moved to the City's New City Hall in 2002